-What Can a Handyman Do in Glendale, Arizona?
+What Can a Handyman Do Without a License in Glendale, Arizona?

 In Glendale (Maricopa County), most “handyman” work in Arizona can be performed without an Arizona Registrar of Contractors (ROC) license only if each job is at or below the state’s handyman exemption threshold and the work does not require a licensed trade contractor.
 Once you exceed the threshold on any single job (labor + materials) or perform work that legally requires a licensed contractor (common examples: most electrical/plumbing/HVAC, structural work), you generally must hold an Arizona contractor license through the ROC and meet bonding/experience/testing requirements.